NickGuyver/usb_input_latency/README.md

  - Ensure the process is consistent and repeatable
  - Only measure input device latency

+The current testing setup uses a Raspberry Pi 4 Model B and Total Phase Beagle USB 480.
+These were chosen for the first build because it would be the simplest to get started and still meet the most important goals.
+The full description of how the testing setup works is here - https://github.com/NickGuyver/usb_input_latency/tree/main/total_phase

+ - Total Phase provides a Python API with Linux compatibility
+ - Beagle USB 480 has accuracy down to 16.7ns
+ - FPGA supply chain issues with the open source USB analyzers
+ - Raspberry Pi is the only SBC I could find where you could simultaneously pull multiple pins and it runs Linux, so it would easily work with the Beagle
+ - pigpio library is used to pull the Beagle trigger and USB device inputs simultaneously (https://abyz.me.uk/rpi/pigpio/python.html)

 In order to more easily define how the measurements in my method differ from others, I have listed the entire input process in a bulleted format to show where each method performs its measurements.

  - 1 physically pushing the button